-This Orange Smoothie with Cacao Nibs is a healthy and flavorful way to add vitamins B and C into your diet.
+This vitamin C-packed Banana Orange Smoothie is a delicious, fast, and easy way to add a few extra vitamins to your diet.

 Quick Tip: Are you sick right now?
 Try this “Get Well Soup,” and feel better!!

 - Blend all ingredients.
 Sweeten to taste if desired.
+Add toppings if desired.
 Drink while still cold.